ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 ## Setting client quotas
 {: setting_quotas}

 The {{site.data.keyword.messagehub_full}} Enterprise plan allows the use of the Kafka API to set and describe quotas on Kafka V3.1.x clusters.
+For more information, see the [Quota Operations section](https://cloud.ibm.com/apidocs/event-streams/adminrest#create-quotas) of the {{site.data.keyword.messagehub_full}} Admin REST API.

 With reference to the [Kafka documentation on quotas](https://kafka.apache.org/documentation/#quotas), only throughput quota types ("producer_byte_rate" and "consumer_byte_rate" quota types) applied to the "user" entity (or the "default user") are supported.